Meet

 Libby Brodie is a qualified wine consultant, founder of Bacchus & Brodie Wine Consultancy and City AM’s wine columnist with her regular ‘Wine Down Wednesday: Wine Without the Snobbery’ page.

-Shortlisted as Emerging Wine Communicator of the Year, Libby writes for many publications, including Club Oenologique and Cosmopolitan, and has presented on TV, radio, and various podcasts.
+Recently named as number 19 in Drinks Retailing’s ‘Top 100 Most Influential in Drink’ list, Libby has been shortlisted as Emerging Wine Communicator of the Year, writes for many publications including Club Oenologique and Cosmopolitan, and has presented on TV, radio, and various podcasts.

 May Matta-Aliah